pingcap/tidb-dev-guide/src/understand-tidb/rbo.md

 ### Outer Join Elimination

-This rule finds and tries to eliminate `Join`.
+This rule finds and tries to eliminate outer `Join`.
 Specifically, it removes the `Join` and its inner side sub-plan tree.

 We can do this only when the operators above `Join` only need columns from their outer side.
 But this is not enough.
 We also need at least one of the following requirements to be met: